OpenHFT/Chronicle-Map/README.md

 _*HashMap refers to ConcurrentHashMap, Chronicle refers to Chronicle Map_

 Notes:
-* Chronicle Map was tested with a 32 MB heap, CHM was test with a 100 GB heap.
+* `ChronicleMap` was tested with a 32 MB heap, CHM was test with a 100 GB heap.
-* The Chronicle Map test had a small minor GC on startup of 0.5 ms, but not during the test.
+* The `ChronicleMap` test had a small minor GC on startup of 0.5 ms, but not during the test.
   This is being investigated.
-* Chronicle Map was tested "writing" to a tmpfs file system.
+* `ChronicleMap` was tested "writing" to a tmpfs file system.

 #### How does it perform when persisted?